System Development Committee

 Related Links and Documents

-The document is intended to help European TSOs to implement the Directive.
+Guide for implementing Directive 2013/35/EU on the minimum health and safety requirements regarding the exposure of workers to the risks arising from physical agents (electromagnetic fields) - intended to help European TSOs to implement the Directive.
 The objective is to explain how to assess exposure and to evaluate compliance, and to indicate the most critical situations for transmission activities and formulate possible measures to be taken.

-Real-life implementation of electricity projects of common interest – best practices
+Real-life implementation of electricity projects of common interest – best practices.

 This report is based on expert knowledge, a survey of selected PCI projects that are close to construction or in the permission process, and real-life experiences of TSOs in implementing other transmission projects.